 On the international scene 2017-18 season highlights include solo and chamber music performances in the Czech Republic, Germany, Italy and Lithuania.
 Atis Bankas is the first violinist of the Gould String Quartet, a member of Potsdam Trio, leader of Ensemble CamerAtis and Leader and Artistic Director of of the Canadian Chamber Academy Orchestra.

-Mr. Bankas is the Founder and Artistic Director of Music Niagara, a highly regarded annual international summer music festival in Niagara-on-the-Lake, Ontario marking it’s 20th anniversary this 2018 season.
+Mr. Bankas is the Founder and Artistic Director of Music Niagara, a highly regarded annual international summer music festival in Niagara-on-the-Lake, Ontario marking it’s 20th anniversary in the 2018 season.
 Bankas’ solo and chamber music performances have been featured on CJRT, CFMX, CBC and NPR radio networks.
 He has recorded on Fidelis, Analekta, Radioservis and CBC labels.

 Atis Bankas first came to national and international attention after winning the International Violin Competition in Tallinn, Estonia.
 After graduating from the Lithuanian State Conservatory with a summa cum laude Masters degree in solo violin performance, chamber music, pedagogy, and orchestral performance, Mr. Bankas continued his post- graduate work in violin performance at the Moscow Tchaikovsky Conservatory. where he studied in David Oistrakh’s violin department.
 His principal teachers were Victor Radovich (in Vilnius, Lithuania) and Semyon Snitkovsky (in Moscow, Russia), both students of David Oistrakh.